TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 13/Jeremiah 13.26.md

 ---

-Therefore will I also uncover thy skirts upon thy face, and thy shame shall appear.
+Therefore will I also uncover your skirts on your face, and your shame shall appear.